kudrykv/node-recurly-client/README.md

 # How does this thing work?

-You may notice, there's no method described, that call Recurly resource.
+You may notice, that library doesn't have any methods explicitly defined, that call Recurly resource.
 Isn't it lovely?

 Roughly saying, the library does the following:

 1. Get the request library.
 2. Set the default headers.
 3. Magically create methods by provided JSON files.